 What You'll Study

-As a department that intersects with several different academic disciplines, a minor in Women’s and Gender Studies (WGST) complements many of Gonzaga’s majors.
+As a department that intersects with several different academic disciplines, a minor in Women, Gender, & Sexuality Studies (WGST) complements many of Gonzaga’s majors.

 We are an inter- and multi- disciplinary program that employs critical feminist theories and methodologies to foster transformative understanding of the intersections of gender, race, ethnicity, sexuality, and class among other socially defined identities.
 Using gender as a central analytic, we examine and question systems of power, inequality, and injustice and their role in shaping lived experiences of persons, locally, nationally, globally.